AliceO2Group/QualityControl/doc/Advanced.md

 ### Enabling a workflow to run on Hyperloop

 Hyperloop requires a workflow JSON dump in order to run it on Grid.
-To generate such a dump, one should use the `o2_add_qc_workflow` cmake function in CMakeLists.txt of a detector library.
-The first argument is an arbitrary workflow name, the second is the configuration file path in the installation director.
+To generate such a dump, in CMakeLists.txt of a detector libraryone should use `configure_file` to install the configuration files, then `o2_add_qc_workflow` to declare a QC analysis workflow.
+The first argument is an arbitrary workflow name, the second is the configuration file path in the installation directory.
 For example:

 ```
-...
+configure_file("etc/analysisDirect.json" "${CMAKE_INSTALL_PREFIX}/etc/analysisDirect.json")
+configure_file("etc/analysisDerived.json" "${CMAKE_INSTALL_PREFIX}/etc/analysisDerived.json")

 # ---- Workflows for analysis ----

-o2_add_qc_workflow(o2-qc-example-analysis-direct etc/analysisDirect.json)
-o2_add_qc_workflow(o2-qc-example-analysis-derived etc/analysisDerived.json)
-...
+o2_add_qc_workflow(WORKFLOW_NAME o2-qc-example-analysis-direct CONFIG_FILE_PATH ${CMAKE_INSTALL_PREFIX}/etc/analysisDirect.json)
+o2_add_qc_workflow(WORKFLOW_NAME o2-qc-example-analysis-derived CONFIG_FILE_PATH ${CMAKE_INSTALL_PREFIX}/etc/analysisDerived.json)
 ```

 ## Data Inspector